 Meanwhile, as you continue making on-time payments with your Slate Edge card to qualify for better terms, Chase will continue providing positive information about your payment history to the credit bureaus—another plus for your credit score.

 Another great use case for this card includes large purchases and balance transfers.
-With a 0 percent APR for the first 12 months, you could have the time you need to pay down your balance.
+With an intro APR offer for the first 18 months, you could have the time you need to pay down your balance.

 If you fall into any of these categories, the Slate Edge could help you reach some of your financial goals by helping you improve your credit score and pay down debt more quickly.